lorenzosinisi/mina-lock/README.md

 Manually lock and unlock the deployment of your app when using Mina.
 Prevent other team members from deploying an application using a custom lockfile.

-When the deployment is locked it will make it fail and output something like "The deployment of this project was locked by USERNAME at TIME.
-Run mina unlock:deployment"
+When the deployment is locked it will make it fail and output something like `The deployment of this project was locked by USERNAME at TIME.
+Run mina unlock:deployment`

 ## Installation